aktfrikshun/ConfigFileTransform/README.md

 # This application contains a utility class that will load a config file at a specified path
 # and create a hash based on key value pairs found within the file
 # class definition is at lib/config_file_transform.rb
-#

 # The default delimeter will be '=', but an alternate may be specified on initialization
-#

 # NOTE:
-# if multiple values are specified for the same key, the last value assigned will override the previous values
+  * if multiple values are specified for the same key, the last value assigned will override the previous values
-# lines starting with '#', ';' will be ignored as comments
+  * lines starting with '#' will be ignored as comments
-# lines which do not match the key delimeter value syntax will be ignored as erroneous
+  * lines which do not match the key delimeter value pattern will be ignored as erroneous
-# lines which contain multiple delimeters will split on the first delimeter found
+  * lines which contain multiple delimeters will split on the first delimeter found
-# if the file is not readable or contains no valid key / value pairs, an empty hash will be returned
+  * if the file is not readable or contains no valid key / value pairs, an empty hash will be returned

 * run from localhost
 rails s